liferay/liferay-docs/userGuide/en/chapters/04-web-content-management.markdown

 Once you've submitted your proposal, it will no longer be possible to submit more proposals.
 Your proposal will have to be dealt with by someone with the role who reviews the content at this editorial stage.
-To view the proposals, go back up to the Dockbar and select *Staging → View Proposals*.
+To view the proposals, go back up to the Dockbar and select *Staging -> View Proposals*.
 You'll then see the proposal you've submitted.

 ![image](../../images/portal-admin-ch4_html_3f361bd7.png)
-*Illustration 9: Proposals must be approved or deleted. *
+*Illustration 9: Proposals must be approved or deleted.*

 Click on the proposal to view it.
 Here, you'll be able to change the approver, set a due date, select the next reviewer (from the role which